 We have incurred significant net operating losses in every year since our inception and expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 Our net losses may fluctuate significantly from quarter to quarter and year to year and could be substantial.
-Our net losses were \$6.3 million and \$4.2 million for the three months ended September 30, 2020 and 2019, respectively, and \$15.1 million and \$12.0 million for the nine months ended September 30, 2020 and 2019, respectively.
-As of September 30, 2020, we had an accumulated deficit of \$142.9 million.
+Our net losses were \$4.2 million and \$3.6 million for the three months ended March 31, 2020 and 2019, respectively.
+As of March 31, 2020, we had an accumulated deficit of \$132.0 million.
 We anticipate that our expenses will increase significantly as we:

-- conduct additional clinical trials of our most advanced product candidate, LYR-210, including the Phase 2 LANTERN trial which commenced in May 2019 and one or more planned pivotal Phase 3 clinical trials of LYR-210; - advance the development of LYR-220; - continue to discover and develop additional product candidates; - establish manufacturing and supply chain capacity sufficient to provide commercial quantities of any product candidates for which we may obtain marketing approval; - · seek regulatory and marketing approvals for product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval in geographies in which we plan to commercialize our products ourselves; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory, operational, financial commercial and support personnel, to execute our business plan; and - add clinical, scientific, operational, financial and management information systems and personnel to support our product development and potential future commercialization efforts, and to enable us to continue to operate as a public company.
+- conduct additional clinical trials of our most advanced product candidate, LYR-210, including the Phase 2 LANTERN trial which commenced in May 2019 and one or more planned pivotal Phase 3 clinical trials of LYR-210; - advance the development of LYR-220; - continue to discover and develop additional product candidates; - establish manufacturing and supply chain capacity sufficient to provide commercial quantities of any product candidates for which we may obtain marketing approval; - seek regulatory and marketing approvals for product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval in geographies in which we plan to commercialize our products ourselves; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory, operational, financial commercial and support personnel, to execute our business plan; and - add clinical, scientific, operational, financial and management information systems and personnel to support our product development and potential future commercialization efforts, and to enable us to operate as a public company.

 We do not expect to generate revenue from product sales unless and until we successfully complete clinical development and obtain regulatory approval for a product candidate.
 Additionally, we currently use contract research organizations, or CROs, to carry out our clinical development activities.
 We do not yet have a sales organization.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
-Furthermore, we will continue to incur additional costs associated with operating as a public company.
+Furthermore, we will incur additional costs associated with operating as a public company.
 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to fund our operations through public or private equity or debt financings or other sources, including strategic collaborations and licensing arrangements.
 We may, however, be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 Our failure to raise capital or enter into such other arrangements as and when needed would have a negative impact on our financial condition and our ability to develop our current product candidates, or any additional product candidates, if developed.